Next Start

 • Virtually all businesses that have hired from a collision repair school program would do it again, meaning they value these programs.

 Want to pursue a career in collision repair?
 At Universal Technical Institute, we have the training to get you there.
-Learn more on our Collision Repair & Refinish Technology program page.
+Learn more about our Collision Repair & Refinish Technology program by requesting more information here You can also fill out an application today!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.